Pantarheon/cbecho/README.md

 ## Using cbecho

-In most cases, all you need to do is just type `cbecho` on the command line, and if there is any plain text, whether Unicode or ANSI (or other local text) on the clipboard, `cbecho` will send it to `stdout`, from where you can pipe it to other programs, or redirect it to a device, etc.
+In most cases, all you need to do is just type `cbecho` on the command line, and if there is any plain text, whether Unicode or ANSI (or other local text), on the clipboard, `cbecho` will send it to `stdout`, from where you can pipe it to other programs, or redirect it to a device, etc.